Ahmed Khaleel: Diplomatic career

+Khaleel was appointed as the Additional Secretary by President Mohamed Nasheed in 2009.

+Khaleel was appointed as the Ambassador of the Maldives to Japan in 2009 by President Mohamed Nasheed.
+He presented his letter of credence to Emperor Akihito at the Tokyo Imperial Palace in 2010.

 On 11 March 2011, during Khaleel's third year as Ambassador to Japan, the Great East Japan Earthquake occurred, causing extensive damage mainly on the Pacific coast of the Tōhoku region.
 From August 26 to 27 of the same year, he engaged in relief activities in Ishinomaki City, Miyagi Prefecture, the disaster-stricken area, together with Yoshitaka Shindo, a member of the House of Representatives who was then the secretary-general of the Japan-Maldives Friendship Parliamentary League.
 (This was the first time that Khaleel accompanied Japan.)

-On 18 April 2013, he visited South Korea's capital Seoul as a non-resident ambassador to the Republic of Korea and presented his credentials to President Park Geun-hye at the Blue House.
+On 18 April 2013, he presented his letter of credence as the non-resident ambassador of the Maldives to South Korea to South Korean President Park Geun-hye at the Blue House.

-On 15 December 2015, while Khaleel was serving as ambassador to Japan, Prime Minister Shinzo Abe hosted a luncheon for 24 Japanese-speaking ambassadors from various countries to Japan to the Prime Minister's official residence, Khaleel being one of them.
+On 30 September 2016, Khaleel stopped being the Maldivian ambassador to Japan and the non-resident ambassador to South Korea.

-On 3 October 2016, Khaleel was appointed as the Under-Secretary for Bilateral Relations at the Ministry of Foreign Affairs.
+On 10 October 2016, Khaleel was appointed as the Secretary, Bilateral at the Ministry of Foreign Affairs by President Abdulla Yameen.
 On 14 June 2018, he participated in the first Japan-Maldives Policy Dialogue which was held in Tokyo as Vice-Minister for Bilateral Relations and exchanged opinions with Nariki Takizaki, the Director of Southern Asia, and others.

 On 22 November 2018, he was appointed Minister of State for Foreign Affairs.
-On 27 August 2019, he participated in the 2nd Japan-Maldives Policy Dialogue held in Malé, the capital of Maldives, as Minister of State for Foreign Affairs, and exchanged opinions with Shigeki Takizaki, the Director of Southeast and Southwest Asian affairs department.
+On 27 August 2019, he participated in the 2nd Japan-Maldives Policy Dialogue held in Malé and exchanged opinions with Shigeki Takizaki, the Director of Southeast and Southwest Asian affairs department.
 On 4 March 2021, he participated in the 3rd Japan-Maldives Policy Dialogue held in and online video conference format as Minister of State for Foreign Affairs and exchanged opinions with Kenichi Kobayashi, the Director-General of Southeast and Southwest Asian Affairs department.